12 Things to Do in Williamsburg

 If there is something that stands out in Williamsburg is the authenticity of its locals.
 A stroll through its streets will be enough to identify cafes and restaurants where you can have a good coffee or take out your computer to work in a relaxed atmosphere.

-8. Treat yourself to a designer souvenir from Home Coming
+11. Treat yourself to a designer souvenir from Home Coming

 Instead of taking home the typical keychain, I am sure that here you will find more than one original and authentic souvenir to give or give yourself.
-Besides, the place is beautiful, so it doesn't cost anything to come in and take a look, right?
+Plus, the place is beautiful, so it doesn't cost anything to come in and take a look, right?

 But if you want to visit the shopping place par excellence in Williamsburg, visit Artists & Fleas, where you will find fashion and vintage art from emerging and renowned designers, second-hand items, decorative pieces...
 Definitely a good place to get an authentic souvenir of your trip to New York.

 And before you start shopping, organize your budget and locate the best stores and flea markets.
-Here is a list of the best things to buy in New York, but if you want to find luxury items at bargain prices, it is best to visit Woodbury Commons, the best outlets in New York.
+Here is a list of the best things to buy in New York, but if you want to find luxury items at bargain prices, it is best to visit Woodbury Commons, one of the best outlets in New York.

-How to organize your visit
+How to organize your visit if you go on your own

-Spending an afternoon (or even a whole day, if you have enough time) in Williamsburg, will give you a very complete view of New York.
-You can stroll through the most touristy part of the neighborhood, to the north, but you can also immerse yourself in its Jewish Quarter, further south.
+Spending an afternoon on your own in Williamsburg, or even a whole day if you have enough time, will give you a very complete view of New York.
+You can stroll through the more touristy part of the neighborhood to the north, but you can also immerse yourself in its Jewish Quarter further south.
 The best way to get there is by ferry (here I leave you the practical guide to use the New York ferry) or directly by subway.
+You can also take the opportunity to get to know Brooklyn in detail.
+I leave you my :::link|text=Guide on what to see and what to do in Brooklyn|element=sc-1-747 so you can go as prepared as possible.

 What to see in Williamsburg